 Be gentle and careful about interpreting your dreams.
 Look at the possibilities.
 Ask “What would it be like to encounter such a situation?”
 I asked myself “What would it be like, Patricia, to find yourself in your worst nightmare?
 What would you feel?”
 I answered myself.
 “I’d feel scared and then I would accept that weak and disowned part of myself.”
 That’s my story and I’m sticking to it.

 Pay special attention to recurring themes as the unconscious is really trying to knock down the closed door on some aspects of your life.
-If you have repeatedly disturbing dreams, consider seeking assistance from a licensed helping professional—a certified counsellor, social worker or psychologist.
+If you have repeatedly disturbing nightmares, consider seeking assistance from a licensed helping professional—a certified counsellor, social worker or psychologist.

 Share your dreams with your special somebody and especially yourself.
 Allow your unconscious self to tell its story and have a voice.
 Dreams provide a glimpse into our lost aspects.
 Did I mention my Aunt Leona?